Dominic A. Infante: Personal life and education

 On February 23, 1940, in Youngstown, Ohio, Dominic was born to Joseph J. and Maline Infante.
 Infante earned his undergraduate degree in 1962 from Bowling Green State University.
 As a BGSU student, he involved himself on campus as a player on the Falcon football team, a member of the Falcon Forensics & Debate Team, and brother of the Zeta Lambda chapter of Tau Kappa Epsilon fraternity.
 He later went on to gain his master's of arts and Ph.D. from Kent State University, where he was the doctoral program's first-ever graduate.

 While in his twenties, Infante studied and trained with Grace Straw Wilson of Youngstown and Bryce Fogle of New York City in voice as an operatic tenor singer.
 Besides singing, Infante also enjoyed partaking in traveling, sports, fishing, boating, and competitive shooting with the North-South Skirmish Association.

 Infante died on January 12, 2014, at Aultman Hospital in Canton, Ohio at the age of 73 after battling an illness.
-He is survived by his wife, Sandra J. (Campbell) Infante, and a daughter and son, as well as eleven grandchildren and two great-grandchildren.